AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 ### Description input arguments

   + `sample_plate_layout` (required) Name of tab-delimited file of sample layout.

   + `read_count_table` (required) Name of tab-delimited file with read count data, including both synthetic spike-in controls and environmental OTUs.

   + `stm_compositions` (required) Name of tab-delimited file with STM compositions.

   + `read.threshold` (optional) Minimum number of reads for a given spike-in control to be scored as present (default 1).

   + `fraction.threshold` (optional) Minimum fraction spike-in controls for a given STM to be scored as present (default 1).

 ### Description outputs

 The output of `SampleTrackeR` is a list with four different objects.
 Assuming that the output list is called `out`, the resultant list contains the following:

-  +  `out$tab1`, a data frame containing a summary of the sample identification based on majority STMs.
+  + `out$tab1`, a data frame containing a summary of sample identification based on majority STMs.

-  +  `out$plot1`, a ggplot2 object visualizing of the sample identification.
+  + `out$plot1`, a ggplot2 object visualizing output of the sample identificationportion of the script.

   + `out$tab2`, a data frame containing a summary of between-sample carry-over based on minority STMs.

-  +  `out$plot2`, a ggplot2 object visualizing the output of the between-sample carry-over.
+  + `out$plot2`, a ggplot2 object visualizing output of the between-sample carry-over portion of the script.

-Note that `out$tab2` and `out$plot2` are only generated when minority STMs are identified in at least one of the samples.
-In case no minority STMs are found, a message will be output stated that between-sample carry-over was not evaluated, and hence assurmed to be minimal based on the lack of minority STMs.
+Note that `out$tab2` and `out$plot2` are *not* generated when no minority STMs are identified in any of the samples.
+In this case, a message will be output stated that between-sample carry-over was not evaluated, and hence assurmed to be minimal based on the lack of minority STMs.

 ###  Terminology